-The significance of the Woollahra HCA derives not just f Woollahra Local Environment of contributory items and elements.
+The significance of the Woollahra HCA derives not just from the heritage items listed in Woollahra Local Environmental Plan 2014 (Woollahra LEP 2014) but also from its large collection of contributory items and elements.
 Contributory items are listed in Section C2.7 and shown in Map 2.